 |Written by catchmeifucan|

-This article will give you tips and advice on how to search for and find a job.
+This article will teach you how to identify and date a case xx brand knife.

 IDENTIFY - first, how to identify a case knife - case brand knives always have the case name on the tang stamp of the blade. the tang stamp is the stamp on the base of the blade that has the maker's name on it. if the tang stamp doesn't say case on it, it most likely isn't. the attached image is an example of a case knife with the case name stamped on the blade and handle shield on the knife.

 DATING - the next process is to know how to date your case knife. this means to know when it was made. case used different tang stamps throughout different periods and you can use these tang stamps to date your case knife. the attached image shows you examples of the tang stamps and tells you when they were used.